 Using EoR for Your First International Hire: Next Steps

-So, you’ve made the decision to use EoR (Employer of Record) solutions for your first international hire – that’s great!
+So, you’ve decided to use EoR (Employer of Record) solutions for your first international hire – that’s great!
 But what happens next for you as an employer/business?

 Is this an exclusive hire?
 Are there other people hiring in that market?
 Is this country going to be an application center for you?